Kim Eun-hee: Philanthropy

 On March 4, 2022, Kim donated 30 million won to the Children's Fund in Ukraine, along with her husband, Jang Hang-jun, to help Ukrainian victims in Russian invasion.

 Personal life

-Kim is married to director Jang Hang-jun.
+Kim is married to director Jang Hang-jun since 1998.
+They met when Kim was an assistant writer at SBS Entertainment Bureau.
+They have a daughter named Jang Yeon-soo.